lucasrd641/ecommerce-crud-api/README.md

 - [Testing](#testing)

 ## Introduction

-- Since it was not mentioned in the Challenge document, I assumed the following for the data:
 - Product: Id, Name, Price, unitsInStock
 - OrderItem: Id, ProductId, Quantity, OrderItemPrice(ProductPrice * Quantity)
 - Order: Id, CustomerName, Address, ListOfOrderItems, TotalPrice(Sum of OrdemItemPrice in List)